Overcliff Undercliff Track in Wentworth Falls

 Lyrebird Lookout

-The second lookout point is the fenced Lyrebird Lookout.
+The second one is the fenced Lyrebird Lookout.

 This is not the prettiest vantage point along the entire walk, but if you look closely, you may be able to recognise Sublime Point and, further back, Mount Solitary.